 Also challenge because when you are driving at fast speeds there are bound to be slow cars in the lanes and have to quickly swerve around them all the while blinking your lights.
 Apparently after accidents the mangled cars are not removed from the sides of the road as we saw some real messed up pieces of metal on the sides of the road not even identifiable as vehicles

 anymore…true roadside monuments to the hazards of driving here.

 It is a lonely road late in the afternoon to Abdali, Iraq on the border.
-Its all desert, flat, smoky from the nearby oil wells which we could clearly see pouring their black smoke into the sky with the red fires coming from the pipes. several permanent road signs indicated “god bless USA troops” along the way.
+Its all desert, flat, smoky from the nearby oil wells which we could clearly see pouring their black smoke into the sky with the red fires coming from the pipes.
+Several permanent road signs indicated “god bless USA troops” along the way.
 Finally we arrived at the border at dusk – this particular border was ringed 200 meters with nasty looking barbed wire a few years ago as supply trucks were randomly being bombed on the side of the road as they passed into Iraq.
-We talked to fierce looking guard carrying big weapon and he said “dangerous, go now” – we talked to another Kuwaiti who spoke broken English and he indicated there was problem at border so it will be closed for maybe a few hours but normally the border is open.
+We talked to fierce looking guard carrying big weapon and all he said was, “dangerous, go away now” – we talked to another Kuwaiti who spoke broken English and he indicated there was a bad problem at the border so it will be closed for maybe a few hours – normally the border is open.